ClearanceClarence/Icon-Cache-Refresher/README.md

 Icon Cache Refresher is a batch script that helps fix issues with incorrect or corrupted desktop icons by clearing the Windows icon cache and restarting Windows Explorer.

 ## Overview
+This utility helps solve issues such as:
+- Smaller icons that get a faint white frame
+- Corrupted or incorrect icons
+- Missing desktop icons

-This utility is designed to help users clear the Windows icon cache in order to solve issues with incorrectly displayed or corrupted icons.
+It is designed to help users clear the Windows icon cache in order to solve these common icon display issues.
 The script requests elevated permissions, clears the icon cache using the built-in Windows command `ie4uinit.exe`, and restarts Windows Explorer to apply the changes.

 The tool is useful for anyone experiencing issues like missing or incorrect icons on their Windows system, as it offers a simple, one-click solution to refresh the icon cache.